-The expectation of the US Fed to start another rate cut due to the pressure created by President Donald Trump has resulted in patchy economic data in housing and car sales in America where there are fears of Trump’s policies of tariffs creating economic slowdown.
+The expectation of the US Fed to start another rate cut due to the pressure created by President Donald Trump has resulted in patchy economic data in housing and car sales in America, where there are fears that Trump’s tariffs policies create an economic slowdown.

 The interest rate is at a time low.
 The recession of 2008 created a need to cut rates to allow companies and households to borrow money to spend.